ClickHouse/spark-clickhouse-connector/docs/configurations/02_sql_configurations.md

     Description: Whether to repartition data by ClickHouse partition keys to meet the distributions of ClickHouse table before writing.

+!!! tip "Since 0.3.0 - spark.clickhouse.write.repartitionStrictly"

+    Default Value: false

+    Description: If true, Spark will strictly distribute incoming records across partitions to satisfy the required distribution before passing the records to the data source table on write.
+                 Otherwise, Spark may apply certain optimizations to speed up the query but break the distribution requirement.
+Note, this configuration requires SPARK-37523, w/o this patch, it always act as `true`.

 !!! tip "Since 0.1.0 - spark.clickhouse.write.distributed.useClusterNodes"

     Default Value: true